Eritrea

-Human remains found in Eritrea have been dated to 1 million years old and anthropological research indicates that the area may contain significant records related to the evolution of humans.
-Contemporary Eritrea is a multi-ethnic country with nine recognised ethnic groups.
-Nine different languages are spoken by the nine recognised ethnic groups, the most widely spoken language being Tigrinya, the others being Tigre, Saho, Kunama, Nara, Afar, Beja, Bilen and Arabic.
-Tigrinya, Arabic, and English serve as the three working languages.
+Contemporary Eritrea is a multi-ethnic country with nine recognized ethnic groups, each of which has a distinct language.
+The most widely spoken language is Tigrinya.
+The others are Tigre, Saho, Kunama, Nara, Afar, Beja, Bilen and Arabic.
+Tigrinya, Arabic and English serve as the three working languages.
 Most residents speak languages from the Afroasiatic family, either of the Ethiopian Semitic languages or Cushitic branches.
-Among these communities, the Tigrinyas make up about 55% of the population, with the Tigre people constituting around 30% of inhabitants.
+In Eritrea, ethnic Tigrinyas make up about 50% of the population, with the Tigre people constituting around 30% of inhabitants.
 In addition, there are several Nilo-Saharan-speaking Nilotic ethnic groups.
 Most people in the country adhere to Christianity or Islam, with a small minority adhering to traditional faiths.